Welcome to Antagonist at Work

 The Antagonist is an organizing force.
 When named clearly, it sharpens strategy, clarifies identity, and rallies teams toward action.
 When left unnamed, it shapes culture anyway through drift, stagnation, and decay.

-This content examines culture, schisms, struggles, and corporate conundrums—past and present—with an eye toward what leaders can learn from them.
+This content examines culture, schisms, struggles, and corporate conundrums with an eye toward what leaders can learn from them.
 Antagonist at Work explores how systems form, how strategies harden, how incentives distort, and how institutions fall back to familiar set points.

 Leadership is not the elimination of antagonists.
 It is the discipline of naming them, aiming them, and preventing them from turning into scapegoats.